John F. Kennedy Preparatory High School: Athletics

+Notable alumni

-From 1971 to 1977, the school was home to Wisconsin Hall-of-Fame high school basketball coach Marty Crowe.
-Hired to teach English, serve as a dorm counselor, and coach basketball, Crowe also coached the nearby Manitowoc Chiefs semi-professional football team, and was once named coach of the year.
-His son, Mickey Crowe, enjoyed his own period as a star basketball player during this time, scoring a state record of 2,724 points over his career.
-Together, they took JFK Prep to the state championship final in 1975, a game in which the younger Crowe scored 45 points, but the team losing to Racine Lutheran High School 72–58.
+Mickey Crowe, son of Coach Marty Crowe, was a star basketball player during this time, scoring a state record of 2,724 points over his career.
+Together, they took JFK Prep to the state championship final in 1975, a game in which the younger Crowe scored 45 points, but the team lost to Racine Lutheran High School 72–58.

-Athletics was otherwise not a major part of the student experience; Marty Crowe once remarked that it was "the most non-jock school in the state."
+Ingrid Washinawatok, noted Native American rights advocate (later kidnapped and murdered by the FARC in Columbia), is also a JFK Prep graduate.

 Buildings

 The former school gymnasium was restored in April 2006.
 Jim and Linda Frasch of United Ministries acquired the property in 2008 and have been renovating other buildings for use as a summer and winter camp for children.

 The gymnasium houses a flea market to raise funds for the restoration.
 Additionally, the former football field, and several dormitories have been renovated, and a campground built near the lake.
 The church remains abandoned; however, a temporary roof has been installed which allows it to be open during the summer.